bendqh1/bash/ifs.md

-IFS is a field (internal-content) separation program and the Bourne shell and derivates standard "field separator".
+IFS is a field (internal-content) separation program and the standard "field separator" in shells implementing POSIX behavior in general and Bourne shell and derivates in particular.

 In Bourne shell and derivates the terms “Field splitting” and “word splitting” are used interchangeably.